-CASPN students must report to clinical and the Clinical Scenario Float Out wearing the following:
+CASPN students must report to Clinical and the Clinical Scenario Float Out wearing the following:

-1. Clean, well-fitting regulation white school uniform with a CASPN logo on the left arm sleeve.
+- 1. Clean, well-fitting regulation white school uniform with a CASPN logo on the left arm sleeve.
 No t-shirts with any coloring are to be worn with the uniform.
 White t-shirts under uniforms are allowed.
 Dress/skirt uniforms must be worn with a white slip and white pantyhose.
 Uniform pants must not be too tight or baggy.
 If a belt is worn it must be white.
 Only a white CASPN lab coat may be worn over the uniform.
 All undergarments must be white or flesh color and without a pattern.
-Underwear needs to be full coverage, no thongs or cheekies.

-The School Uniform is Not to be Worn Except when Performing in the Role of a CASPN Student Practical Nurse.

-- 2. Clean, all-white leather or leather-like nursing shoes or tennis shoes, including shoelaces, if present, worn with all-white hose/socks.
-No sandals, open toe, or open heel shoes will be allowed.
+Underwear needs to be full coverage, no thongs or cheekies. - The School Uniform is Not to be Worn Except when performing in the Role of a CASPN Student Practical Nurse. - 2.
+Clean, all-white leather or leather-like nursing shoes or tennis shoes, including shoelaces, if present, worn with all-white hose/socks.
+No sandals, open-toe, or open-heel

+- shoes will be allowed.
 White tennis shoes are allowed only if they do not have any logos, colors, or designs.
-Uniform shoes must be worn for clinical assignments only. - 3.
-Student picture ID badge must be worn to clinical.
-The badge is worn above the waist except where agency regulations prohibit.
+Uniform shoes must be worn for clinical assignments only. - Student picture ID badge must be worn to clinical.
+The badge is worn above the waist except where agency regulations prohibit it.
 Badge to have student first name, last initial, and SPN.
 Clips for badges are provided by CASPN.
-No lanyards or decorated clips are allowed. - 4.
-No jewelry allowed other than a wedding band or engagement ring and watch.
+No decorated lanyards or clips are allowed. - 4.
+No jewelry is allowed other than a wedding band or engagement ring and watch.
 No class rings, heirloom rings, neck chains, or bracelets.
 Only one stud earring in the lobe of each ear is allowed.
 Earrings must not be dangling earrings.
-No other body piercing sites allowed.
+No other body piercing sites are allowed.
 Clear spacers may be used. - 5.
 Hair must be clean, well-groomed, under control, and of natural hair color.
-Long hair must be secured off the shoulders, and away from the face.
+Long hair must be secured off the shoulders (in a bun), and away from the face.
+Hair cannot be hanging down the back, so hair is not able to fall forward in front of the shoulders.
 Facial hair must be neatly trimmed.
 Hairstyles must present a professional image. - 6.
 NO nail polish of any kind may be worn.
 Nails should be short (fingertip length), clean, and have smooth edges.
 No artificial nails or overlays may be worn in clinical sites. - 7.
 Any visible tattoo(s) must be covered in the clinical area.
 They may be covered with CASPN white lab coat.
 Skin tone tattoo coverings are also acceptable.
-Hand and neck tattoos may be left uncovered if they are unoffensive. - 8.
+Hand and neck tattoos may be left uncovered if they are not offensive. - 8.
 Excess makeup (including false eyelashes) and perfume are prohibited.
 Lightly fragranced body sprays or lotions are acceptable.
 The smell of cigarette smoke may cause allergic reactions.
-Students should avoid smelling of smoke while caring for patients. - 9.
+Students should avoid smelling like smoke while caring for patients. - 9.
 Other restrictions may be applied at the discretion of the instructor as deemed appropriate for the clinical setting or according to agency policy. - 10.
 Gum chewing is not allowed at any time during the clinical time frame.
 (Including pre and post-conference) - 11.
 No smoking, chewing tobacco, and e-cigarettes or vapor type nicotine are allowed at the clinical setting or CASPN campus. - 12.
 Headbands must be a solid color, either black, white, blue, or gray.
+No patterns, words or bright colors.